javaee/jms-spec/pages/CDIListenerBeanComments.md

 * CDI events are _pub-sub_ in the sense that if two different observer bean classes are configured to receive events of the same type, then when the event is fired an instance of each class will be created or obtained and the same event delivered to each.
 This corresponds approximately with JMS topics. <p>However CDI does not offer an equivalent to "point-to-point" as used by JMS queues, in which each message is delivered to a single recipient.

-foo foo
+* If a CDI event is delivered to more than one observer bean then in CDI 1.2 (the current version) each observer is invoked in turn from a the same thread that is firing the event.
+This not only ties the firer and observer to the same thread; it also means a particular observer will not receive the event until the previous observers have processed the same event.
+This differs from JMS in which multiple listeners on the same topic may receive the same message at the same time, using a completely unrelated thread to that which originally sent the message to the queue or topic.

 <ul>
-<li> If a CDI event is delivered to more than one observer bean then in CDI 1.2 (the current version) each observer is invoked in turn from a the same thread that is firing the event.
-This not only ties the firer and observer to the same thread; it also means a particular observer will not receive the event until the previous observers have processed the same event.
-This differs from JMS in which multiple listeners on the same topic may receive the same message at the same time, using a completely unrelated thread to that which originally sent the message to the queue or topic.</li>

 <li>
 CDI assumes that the firer of an event is running in the same CDI container (i.e. JVM) as the observer of that event.
 This makes it possible to create instances of the observer class automatically when an event is fired.<br/>